INDIA PILGRIMAGE

 VARANASI AND THE SACRED RIVER GANGES EARLY MORNING

------------------- The stories of the 5 Avatar Advents in India -- Avatar in India
+------------------ The stories of the 5 Avatar Advents in India --

 Throughout history, every Avatar in India has visited Varanasi, an ancient city, that is a sacred pilgrimage destination for Hindus, Buddhists, Sikhs, and seekers alike.
 Within its boundaries, one can find the revered Kashi Vishwanath Temple of Shiva, as well as ruins of Buddha's ashram in Sarnath, surrounded by Buddhist temples representing various nations.
 Varanasi embraces diversity with the presence of the many Hindu temples, Alamgir Mosque and Christian churches, while being blessed by the holy waters of the river Ganges that flow through the city.